LarsNorlander/dev-diary/python.md

 ### 6:12 PM

 Got to read about the starting of OOP in Python, how to declare classes, instance fields and the `__init__` method.
 I'll continue studying this tomorrow.

+## July 20, 2018

+### 7:55 AM

+Read about class variables, static and class methods and some basic inheritance.
+Something I never thought of though while learning OOP in other languages was that the instance is always passed into instance methods.
+It's just that in Python it's explicit and in languages like Java, it's implicit and uses the keyword `this`.